Dhanarajb/Front-end-topics/webpack.md

  - Creating a reusable library with its own dependencies
  - Building a progressive web app with offline support
  - Converting a legacy application to a modern JavaScript framework

+---
+Entry: The entry point is the starting point for Webpack's compilation process.
+It is typically a JavaScript file that imports other modules.

+Loader: Loaders are used to transform assets, such as JavaScript, CSS, and images.
+Webpack comes with a variety of built-in loaders, and you can also create your own custom loaders.

+Compiler: The compiler is the core of Webpack.
+It takes the modules and their dependencies and generates static assets representing those modules.

+Bundles: Bundles are the output of Webpack's compilation process.
+They are typically JavaScript files that contain the compiled code and assets for your application